Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 How To Change The Camber On A Go-Kart

 When you adjust your kart’s camber, it will most likely be on a trolley or simply on the ground.
 However, if there is no driver in the kart, this will affect the angle at which you set your camber.
 This is the theoretical camber.
-In order to calculate the actual camber, take the theoretical value and minus 1 or 2 degrees from it.
+In order to calculate the actual camber, take the theoretical value and take 1 or 2 degrees away from it.

-• R3 Laser alignment kit
+• R3 laser alignment kit

 The 8 Steps To Changing Kart Camber

 This step is optional.
-If you choose to do this step, it can make the process slightly easier, however it is not essential at all.
+If you choose to do this step, it can make the process slightly easier, but it is not essential at all.
 This will simply make working on the kart easier.

 2. Ensure The Chassis Is Sitting Level From Front To Back